Sunnyvo/assignment-5/README.md

 - [x] User can view someone else's wall
 - [x] User can see an awesome profile amination
 - [x] User can see the number friends and the number friendby of other user.
+- [x] User can search a new person in network.
+- [x] User can see all newest posts of all friends at home page (desc by time)
 # assignment-5